ElektraInitiative/PermaplanT/doc/architecture/backend.md

 ## Structure

 The backend is split using a 3-layer architecture with controller, service and persistence layer.
-Controller and service layer can be found in their respective folders.
+The controller can be found in [controller/](/backend/src/controller/) and service layer can be found in [service/](/backend/src/service/).
-The persistence layer is currently part of `model/entity/`.
+The persistence layer is part of [model/entity/](/backend/src/model/entity/).
+We should move this into [db/](/backend/src/db/) or create a new module like `persistance/`.

 ### Controller

 The controller layer contains all endpoints of the application.
-The actual routes are defined in `config/routes/` while the controller layer only contains the actual implementation of the endpoints.
+The actual routes are defined in [config/routes.rs](/backend/src/config/routes.rs) while the controller layer only contains the actual implementation of the endpoints.

-Actix passes the data the application is acting upon (in our case a pool of connections to the database) to the endpoints.
+When an endpoint gets called Actix clones an internally stored pool of connections to the database and passes it to the endpoint to be used.
 We then 'forward' the pool to the service layer where a connection is retrieved from the pool.
 The persistence layer then uses that connection to make calls to the database.